2-vector bundles: Properties of 2-vector bundles

 \subsection{Framing by refinements}

-As discussed earlier, the bicategory $\prestwoVectBdl_k(X)$ of preliminary super 2-vector bundles is framed under the category $\sAlgBdl_k(X)$ of super algebra bundles over $X$.
-The framing is obviously compatible with pullbacks, and hence a morphism of pre-2-stacks
+As discussed in \cref{sec:algebrabundles} (see \cref{eq:framing1,eq:framing2}), the bicategory $\sAlgBdlbi_k(X)$ of super algebra bundles is framed under the groupoid $\sAlgBdlgrpd kX$ of super algebra bundles over $X$ and bundle \emph{iso}morphisms, while the bicategory $\sssAlgBdlbi_k(X)$ of \emph{semisimple} super algebra bundles is framed under the category $\sssAlgBdl_k(X)$ of semisimple super algebra bundles and \textit{all} bundle homomorphisms.
+These framings are obviously compatible with pullbacks, and hence morphisms of pre-2-stacks

 We will use the obvious terminology to say that a \emph{framing for a presheaf of bicategories} $\mathscr{F}$ is a presheaf of categories $\mathscr{E}$ together with a morphism $\mathscr{E} \to \mathscr{F}$ of presheaves of bicategories such that over every smooth manifold $X$, the functor $\mathscr{E}(X) \to \mathscr{F}(X)$ is framing.
 In this situation, we will also call $\mathscr{F}$ a \emph{framed presheaf of bicategories}.
-In this sense, we see that $\prestwoVectBdl_k$ is a \emph{framed pre-2-stack}.
+In this sense, we see that $\sAlgBdlbi_k$ and $\sssAlgBdlbi_k$ are \emph{framed pre-2-stacks}.
+Observe that the second pre-2-stack is smaller but has a larger framing on the level of morphisms.

-Framings are important because they provide a convenient and simple way to construct 1-morphisms, in situations where the structure of a general 1-morphism is fairly complex, as in the case of super 2-vector bundles.